-As discussed in Section 5.6.2, FPGAs consist of arrays of configurable logic elements (LEs), also called configurable logic blocks (CLBs), connected together with programmable wires.
+As discussed in Section 5.6.2, FPGAs consist of arrays of configurable logic elements (LEs), also called configurable logic blocks (CLBs), connected with programmable wires.
 The LEs contain small lookup tables and flip-flops.
 FPGAs scale gracefully to extremely large capacities, with thousands of lookup tables.
-Xilinx and Altera are two of the leading FPGA manufacturers.
+Xilinx and Intel FPGAs (formerly Altera) are two of the leading FPGA manufacturers.